MiiKos/Opaali/sample_applications/send/README.md

 # Send
 Send is a command line bash-script modeled after the Content Gateway (CGW) *send* command line utility.
 It is used for sending SMS messages to mobile terminals.

+## Configuration
+Before you can use this script for sending messages you need to configure your service/application specific credentials.
+Set variables <code>applicationUserName</code> and <code>applicationPassword</code> either in the script itself or, preferrably, in a separate file which is not visible to outsiders.
+(Anyone who knows your credentials can send messages on your account.)
+The default filename for the credentials configuration file is <code>.opaalicredentials</code> in your current working directory.

+An example of .opaalicredentials (replace your own username and password):

+    applicationUserName="b535b0c5e5ae815cea82db6b32b5095a"
+    applicationPassword='1%AMCC?u'

 ## Sending SMS Messages
 With Send you can send SMS messages from a computer to a mobile terminal.
 To send a message, go to command prompt and enter the following command on the command line: